-- 6. When raising the turner lever, the side supports rise first.
-After reaching a fully vertical position, the turner arm will engage and start to rise. - 7.
-Manually lower the log loader so it rests on the ground.
+6. When raising the turner lever, the side supports rise first.
+After reaching a fully vertical position, the turner arm will engage and start to rise.

 CAUTION!
 Be careful when manually lowering the log loader.
 Do not drop the loader onto the ground or perform any action which might break the velocity fuse valves on the loader cylinders.
 These valves control hydraulic flow and are necessary to prevent the loading arm from collapsing during use.